plmtmbnn/plmtmbnn/README.md

 # 👋 Hi there, I'm Polma Tambunan

-🚀 **Software Engineer | since 2018 in Fintech | Runner on a Mission**
+🚀 **Software Engineer | in Fintech since 2018 | Runner on a Mission**

 ---

 ## 💻 About Me

-I'm a software engineer with 2018 years of experience building backend systems, APIs, and scalable solutions—primarily in the fintech space.
+I'm a software engineer with years of experience building backend systems, APIs, and scalable solutions—primarily in the fintech space since 2018.
 My core strengths lie in:

 - TypeScript, Node.js, and Go
 - SQL & NoSQL (PostgreSQL, MongoDB)